Sheikhharis50/Sheikhharis50/README.md

 👋 Hi, I’m @Sheikhharis50, am a Senior Software Engineer and a full stack developer, working as full-time freelancer at your service.

-- I have 6+ years of working experience in designing, developing standard practices large systems, and working with good teams.
+- I have 6+ years of working experience in designing, developing standard practiced large systems, and working with good teams.
 - I worked on Python and NodeJS for backend development, and on React as a Frontend programming language.
 - I built
   - Ecommerce systems from scratch using open source platforms, such as Saleor, oscar and more,
   - Search systems using ElasticSearch and PostgreSQL vector system.
   - ETL (Extract, Transfor and Load) systems FROM SQL => SQL, SQL => NOSQL
   - Inventory, ERP, POS and furture custom systems on demand.
-  - Also familiar with Microservices and Monolithic architecture.
+  - Designed systems with Microservices and Monolithic architecture based on requirements.
   - Dockerization of services to increase the flexibility in packing and deployment of the project using CI/CD pipelines using various tools.

 🌱 I really enjoy working as Software Engineer, it helps me to be update with new technologies and learn new things every second.